hkva/hkva.github.io/content/posts/obs-nvenc.md

 bosses, crazy spells, and lots and lots of critical hits.
 Usually, I like to record some of this insanity and share it with my friends.

-On Windows 10, there's a feature called "Windows Game DVR" that allows you to record the last X seconds of gameplay and save it as a video file.
+On Windows 10, there's a feature called "Windows Game DVR" that allows you to record the last X seconds of game play and save it as a video file.
 This time around, I'm on Linux, where no such option exists.
-The closes thing for us poor, sad Linux users is [OBS](https://obsproject.com/), which has a "replay buffer" feature that can be used to save game clips in a similar manner.
+The closest thing for us poor, sad Linux users is [OBS](https://obsproject.com/), which has a "replay buffer" feature that can be used to save game clips in a similar manner.